-Materials borrowed from another USF Library (i.e. St. Petersburg, Sarasota, de la Parte Institute (FMHI), Health Sciences Center, Tampa and Lakeland) may be returned to any USF library.
+Materials borrowed from another USF Library (i.e. St. Petersburg, Sarasota, de la Parte Institute (FMHI), Health Sciences Center and Tampa) may be returned to any USF library.

 Materials borrowed from non-USF institutions (identified by an informational band/label on the front cover) must be returned to the Library Services Desk of your home library.
 Do not use book drops – this includes book drops inside the building proper.
 Do not remove the band/label from the item you have borrowed.
 It is your responsibility to observe and adhere to these restrictions.
 Failure to do so may result in holds or penalties applied to your account.